 At Maplewood, Frederick frequently appeared on the Honor Roll and was a part of numerous academic and service clubs.
-Frederick was also a member of the football and soccer teams and played the trumpet and percussion instruments in the Comets band.
+He participated on the football and soccer teams and served as the manager for the basketball team.
+In addition, Frederick played the trumpet and percussion instruments in the Comets band.
 Frederick's band director was the prominent saxophonist, Huber "Mickey" Smith, Jr.

 When Frederick was a junior, he was elected as the lieutenant governor at the 75th annual Louisiana Boy's State and as the Louisiana state president of the National Beta Club.
-He also traveled to Europe for the first time to countries of England, France and Spain where he was immersed in different cultures.
+He also traveled to Europe for the first time to experience a cultural immersion in the countries of England, France, and Spain.

 In Frederick's senior year, he served as the student body president.
 He also made history that year as one of the youngest delegates elected to attend the 2016 Democratic National Convention.

-Frederick has worked as a legislative page and aide at the Louisiana Senate for the past three years.
+Frederick worked as a legislative page and aide at the Louisiana Senate for over three years.
 During the summer of 2017, he worked as a congressional intern for Congressman Cedric Richmond (LA-02) on Capitol Hill in Washington, D.C.

-Frederick studied as a part of the Ogden Honors College at Louisiana State University double majoring in mass communication and political science.
+Frederick studied as a member of the Ogden Honors College at Louisiana State University, double majoring in mass communication and political science.
 His concentrations were political communication and public policy, respectively.
 While there, he participated in the Air Force ROTC andMock Trial programs.
 He was also an opinion columnist for the LSU student newspaper, The Reveille, during the spring semester of 2017.

 During the summer of 2018, Frederick studied media and politics abroad in Europe thanks to scholarships from the LSU Manship School and Ogden Honors College.

 In 2018, Frederick decided to transfer to Tulane University on a full-tuition scholarship.
 He now double majors in political science and political economy.
-After graduation in 2020, he plans to attend law school and work in criminal justice and public policy in the city of New Orleans.
+After graduation in 2020, he plans to attend law school and work in criminal justice and public policy in the city of New Orleans or Washington D.C.